Kawasaki Station: Surrounding area

 Connected to the west side of the station is the Lazona Kawasaki Plaza shopping mall.
 Connected to the east of the station is the "Atre Kawasaki" shopping complex.
-There are also various other commercial establishments around the station, including More-s Department Store, Yodobashi Camera, and Tokyu Hands.
+There are also various other commercial establishments around the station, including More-s Department Store, Yodobashi Camera, and Hands.
 Keikyu Kawasaki Station, operated by the private railway operator Keikyu is located to the northeast.

 The basement area of the adjoining More's department store is home to what is dubbed "the world's shortest escalator", with a height difference of just 83.4 cm.